 A simplified version of Dynamic Creative is Multiple Text Options, which allows advertisers to generate multiple variations of their ads based on text differences only.
 Facebook then optimizes to display the best combination of text.

 This, of course, is found in Ads Manager.

-With Campaign Budget Optimization, you set your budget at the campaign level, and Facebook distributes that budget between your ad sets to get you the best results.
+With Campaign Budget Optimization, you set your A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. at the campaign level, and Facebook distributes that budget between your ad sets to get you the best results.

 Of course, this is all crazy talk if you’re boosting posts since when you boost, you only create a single ad set.
 And really, you probably have no idea you’re even doing that.